Did Washington accept the Medicaid Expansion?

 What is the expansion of Medicaid in Washington?
 The ACA Medicaid expansion altered the traditional rules of Medicaid that were established by the government.
 The ACA expansion included new policies for states to extend medical coverage to more potential recipients.
 However, Obamacare Medicaid expansion details only affected states that adopted the optional guidelines.
 As with usual protocol of the Medicaid program, the ACA Medicaid expansion cost to states is currently covered by the federal government.
 As the program continues, states will provide a small portion of the budget required for the program.
 However, Medicaid expansion does still raise some concerns for lawmakers regarding the cost of coverage.
 The easy answer for, “What is the Obamacare Medicaid expansion?” is that it alters the rules for eligibility to include thousands of more residents who did not previously qualify for government-sponsored healthcare.
 Under the ACA Medicaid expansion, the group of potential recipients extends beyond the usual members to include anyone within a specific income range based on the Federal Poverty Level (FPL).
 Find more information about the Obamacare Medicaid expansion in Washington and Affordable Care Act Medicaid applications by reviewing the below sections.

-ACA Medicaid Expansion in Washington
+Learn About the ACA Medicaid Expansion in Washington

 Affordable Care Act Medicaid eligibility introduced new qualifications in Washington.
 The new optional rules and regulations were made available across the country.
 Washington, along with 30 other states and Washington, D.C., chose to adopt the Medicaid expansion as presented by the ACA.
 What this means is that Washington Medicaid now covers low-income adults who did not meet other eligibility requirements under the prior rules.
 Additionally, the program is now more lenient, making income the primary requirement to be eligible for Medicaid benefits.